mbmerrill/gurps-power-iterator/README.md

 # Context

-Steve Jackson Games produced <a href="http://www.sjgames.com/gurps/books/powers/">GURPS Powers</a>, which provided a detailed system for creating your own powers for GURPS by taking existing advantages and applying enhancements and limitations.
+Steve Jackson Games produced <a href="http://www.sjgames.com/gurps/books/powers/">GURPS Powers</a>, which provided a detailed system for creating your own abilities for GURPS by taking existing advantages and applying enhancements and limitations.

 # What Does This Tool Do?